Questions about Alternative Teacher Licensure?

 How long does it take to complete this Program?

-Our classes are offered once a week in the evenings at CNM’s Main campus.
+Our classes are offered once a week, in the evenings at CNM’s Main and Westside campuses.

-We find students in our Program are most successful when they limit themselves to 2 classes a semester, as students can expect to spend 5-7 hours per course per week on homework and assignments.
+We find students in our Program are most successful when they limit themselves to 2 classes a semester.

 How much does the ATL Program cost?